 - Ghost in the Shell: Stand Alone Complex.
 When the Major is getting a new cybernetic body she finds herself the subject of some unsubtle come-ons by a Hospital Hottie doctor.
 Despite the Major's implied bisexuality she's unimpressed, especially when the doctor turns out to be one of the corrupt cops Section 9 are looking for.
 Only a last minute intervention by a third party saves her life.

 - Julien undergoing a humiliating medical exam sets up the plot for The Penguins of Madagascar fanfic "Princess".
-Since he's a lemur, it's not intentional on the vet's part, but an off-hand comment by the vet reveals to the eavesdropping penguins that Julien is a female-to-male Transsexual so it's pretty bad for Julien.
+Since he's a lemur, it's not intentional on the vet's part, but an off-hand comment by the vet reveals to the eavesdropping penguins that Julien is Transgender, so it's pretty bad for Julien.

 - The dental exams in Little Shop of Horrors.